 Left: Bayreuth Festival 1963, Parsifal Act II, Wieland Wagner.

-Left: Metropolitan Opera 2013, producer: François Girard, designer: Michael Levine.
+Left: Strange planetary alignments again at the Metropolitan Opera in 2013, producer: François Girard, designer: Michael Levine.

 Left: Seattle 2003, producer: François Rochaix, designer: Robert Israel. ©Chris Bennion.

 n Stuttgart, Götz Friedrich directed the work with a strong focus on what he saw as the central issues, with the Grail Knights deeply divided at the end of the work (as they appear to be in the score).
 Gunther Uecker's designs were radical and highly symbolic: Klingsor's castle was an Iron Maiden, a medieval instrument of torture, with an American- musical chorus of Flower maidens.
 The sets divided the